nhn09/Brilliant-cloud-postgresql/README.md

 ##  Creating own database:

-Normally if we write \l in the shell, it show bunch of previously created databases.But to make a new one, some command is to be use
+* Normally if we write \l in the shell, it show bunch of previously created databases.But to make a new one, some command is to be used.

+  CREATE DATABASE P_ONE(may use any name) ;
+  for a successful command, it will print CREATE DATABASE after the command line. commanding \l we can check wheather this database is created or not.

+* help command will show a bunch of helpful commands.
+* simply type "\c table_name" to connect.

+                      &#x1F534;                  **A very sensitive command**                   &#x1F534;